 When it comes to celebrating success, there’s no time like the present, and that sentiment is especially true now that your team is working from home.
 Take time to plan online events and shout-outs that cheer on team members and put their contributions on full display.
 Congratulatory emails, slack messages, and social media posts let team members, customers, and partners know that your employees are working hard and cheering each other on during challenging times.

 Few things in life make us feel better than giving back.
-The COVID-19 pandemic has touched every part of life and millions are struggling to cope, which means there is no better time for your company to come together and give back.
+The COVID-19 pandemic has touched every part of life, and millions are struggling to cope, which means there is no better time for your company to come together and give back.
 Encourage your team to flex their philanthropic muscle by collecting gifts, canned foods, or home supplies for those who can’t leave their house.
 A great example of this comes from our client Experience LLC, who donated their monthly snack box from Snack Nation and raised money in a raffle to give to our local community via Atlanta Food Bank.
 Giving back helps ease the angst.

 Just because your team is home quarantined doesn’t mean you can’t have fun!
-Keep moods light and morale high by creating fun initiatives that encourage your employees to stay connected and positive while they’re at home.
-Our client, Experience LLC, is known as one of Atlanta’s coolest companies and they’ve taken that reputation virtual by hosting virtual happy hours, themed days, and watch parties (Raise your hand if you’ve binged Tiger King already!).
+Keep moods light and morale high by creating fun initiatives that encourage your employees to stay connected and optimistic while they’re at home.
+Our client, Experience LLC, is known as one of Atlanta’s coolest companies, and they’ve taken that reputation virtual by hosting virtual happy hours, themed days, and watch parties (raise your hand if you’ve binged Tiger King already!).
 Your company can add to this list by hosting virtual exercise groups, book clubs, or kid clubs (for those employees who need a few minutes away from the little ones).